-Not everything new is an innovation and some is more renovation than in innovation.
+Not everything new is an innovation and some are more renovation than in innovation.
 Here is a framework that helps to distinguish an innovator from a renovator and works for entrepreneurs and intrapreneurs alike.
-It is important to understand which role to play and when; it all depends on what you need to achieve and critical to reach your goal!
+It is important to understand which role to play and when; it all depends on what you need to achieve and critical to reaching your goal!

 The word ‘innovation’ is used inflationary; few seem to understand though what they mean when they demand or offer ‘innovation’ in an organization.
 What adds to the confusion is that not everything new is also innovative.

 Let’s continue with the generic definition of innovation from the “What does it take to keep innovating? (part 1 of 3)” post: “innovation is different from a novelty: it is the combination that translates a novelty into a marketable product (or service), so an innovation brings together the newness, the value it creates and the adoption to something marketable”.

 So, where does the ‘renovation’ come in and how does it affect your role as an innovator?

 Whether you are an innovator or not depends on several criteria and mostly along these four dimensions: